cevi/qr-code-generator/Readme.md

 - [ ] Build simple webpage as frontend
 - [ ] add filter for valid webpages, if needed??
 - [ ] host on [qr.cevi.tools](qr.cevi.tools)
+- [ ] add png endpoint, currently only svg is supported

 ## How to use?